Restoring balance and building resilience across North Yorkshire and Teesside.

 Welcome

-It doesn’t matter who you are – the world can sometimes feel like a busy, frantic and difficult place.
+We know that the world can sometimes feel like a busy, frantic and difficult place.

 In response, we are offering a range of activities all designed to ease the pressure, increase your resilience and creativity, and boost your mental and physical well-being.